 - 11.1 ICP 19.2 stipulates that insurers and intermediaries should establish and implement policies and procedures on fair treatment of customers.
-They should have proper control systems in place to achieve fair treatment of customers and monitor that such policies and procedures are adhered to. - 11.2 For the protection of vulnerable customers, insurers are required to make audio-recorded post-sale confirmation calls to all vulnerable customers procuring life insurance products (except term insurance) or products involving investment risks to ensure customers' understanding on the products and their associated risks.
-The post-sale confirmation calls are required to be conducted within 5 working days of the date of policy issue to reaffirm customers' understanding of the policy that they have procured, and that they are fully aware of their rights and obligations under the policy. - 11.2.1 Insurers should appoint a separate quality assurance team to make the post-sale calls. - 11.2.2 Insurers should use their best endeavours to make the post-sale calls, attempting different times of the day and different days of the week.
+Authorized insurers should have proper control systems in place to achieve fair treatment of customers and monitor that such policies and procedures are adhered to. - 11.2 For the protection of vulnerable customers, authorized insurers are required to make audio-recorded post-sale confirmation calls to all vulnerable customers procuring life insurance products (except term insurance) or products involving investment risks to ensure customers' understanding on the products and their associated risks.
+The post-sale confirmation calls are required to be conducted within 5 working days of the date of policy issue to reaffirm customers' understanding of the policy that they have procured, and that they are fully aware of their rights and obligations under the policy. - (a) The insurers should appoint a separate quality assurance team to make the post-sale calls. - (b) The insurers should use their best endeavours to make the post-sale calls, attempting different times of the day and different days of the week. - (c) The insurers are encouraged to adopt additional measures such as on-site recording at the service centre or immediate "dial-in" to or from the call centre for customers who are visitors or who may be difficult to reach. - (d) In the event of unsuccessful calls, a confirmation letter should be sent to the customers, alongside an email/SMS alert that draws the attention of the customers to the importance of the confirmation letter. - 11.3 Authorized insurers should collect sufficient information of the policyholder for the purpose of identification of vulnerable customers.

-A vulnerable customer is a person i) over 65 years of age ii) whose education level is "primary level" or below, or iii) who has no regular source of income.
+&lt;sup>3 A vulnerable customer is a person (i) over 65 years of age, (ii) whose education level is "primary level" or below, or (iii) who has no regular source of income.

-- 11.2.3 Insurers are encouraged to adopt additional measures such as onsite recording at the service centre or immediate "dial-in" to or from the call centre for customers who are visitors or who may be difficult to reach. - 11.2.4 In the event of unsuccessful calls, a confirmation letter should be sent to the customers, alongside an email/SMS alert that draws the attention of the customers to the importance of the confirmation letter. - 11.3 Insurers should collect sufficient information of the policyholder for the purpose of identification of vulnerable customers. - 11.4 Insurers are required to put in place an effective mechanism to identify possible cases of intermediaries abetting customers to evade the control measures, such as having high rate of unsuccessful post-sale calls. - 11.5 Insurers should have in place proper documentation systems for quality control and future monitoring.
+- 11.4 Authorized insurers are required to put in place an effective mechanism to identify possible cases of intermediaries abetting customers to evade the control measures, such as having high rate of unsuccessful post-sale calls. - 11.5 Authorized insurers should have in place proper documentation systems for quality control and future monitoring.
 Apart from the policy documents, records of the post-sale calls, confirmation letters and the email/SMS alerts, as well as control reports in respect of above measures, should also be kept properly.

-12. COMMENCEMENT
+12. Commencement